alikamp/kpbm-workspace/README.md

 KPBM's point is accessibility.
 By keeping SRT-BGK stable where it would otherwise diverge, it lets coarse-grid, higher-Re transient 3D runs complete on a single CPU node — no GPU, no cluster.
-The aim is not to out-throughput a supercluster (it can't, and doesn't claim to) but to make a usable transient 3D answer reachable without cluster time at all.
+The aim is to level up commooity hardware on par with a cluster and to make a usable transient 3D answer reachable without cluster time at all.
 Paired with a conservation- preserving compression layer (github.com/alikamp/conserved-field-compression), which cuts the distribution-function memory traffic a bandwidth-bound LBM is